eHealthAfrica/aether/README.md

 If a valid `GATHER_CORE_TOKEN` and `GATHER_CORE_URL` combination is not set, the server will still start, but ODK Collect submissions will fail.

+To check if it is possible to connect to Gather2 Core with those variables visit the entrypoint `/core` in the odk server (no credentials needed).
+If the response is `Always Look on the Bright Side of Life!!!` it's not possible to connect, on the other hand if the message is `Brought to you by eHealth Africa - good tech for hard places` everything goes fine.

 This also applies for `gather2-couchdb-sync`.